Climate affects your packing list more than any other factor.

 Picking the right fabrics for your clothing is extremely important.

-Merino wool is a newer type of wool which breathes and dries and looks like natural wool but is much lighter and cooler.
+Merino wool is a newer type of wool which breathes and dries and looks like natural wool but is much lighter and more refreshing.
 If you can afford 100% Merino wool clothes, then purchasing them would be worth it.

 The number of pairs of underwear is very variable.